 It’s tax time.
 Time to meet with your tax preparer and tally up with the man.
-A good time also to review one of the key benefits of residential and commercial solar – the federal Investment Tax Credit (ITC) – which allows solar owners to take a credit against their federal tax liability equal to 30% of the qualifying costs of the solar electric system.
+A good time also to review one of the key benefits of residential and commercial solar – the federal solar Investment Tax Credit (ITC) – which allows solar owners to take a credit against their federal tax liability equal to 30% of the qualifying costs of the solar electric system.

 A few important points: